The Digital Age has widespread implications for journalism, and how and why news is published.

 Evolution of journalists’ tools

-In the last three decades, ever-evolving technology has truly been astounding.
+The ever-evolving technology has truly been astounding.

 For me as a journalism grad in 1970, the tools of the broadcast trade were a pencil and reporters’ notebook, manual typewriter, landline telephone, film camera, two-way radio and a tape recorder.
 Soon, we began using electric typewriters, and the film camera was supplanted by a video camera that cost $100,000.
 It greatly streamlined TV journalism.